jose-donato/docs/content/terminal/guides/etf.md

 │ Utilities              │ 2.29                        │
 └────────────────────────┴─────────────────────────────┘
 ```

 ---

-title: Introduction to ETFs
-keywords: ['etfs', 'exchange traded funds', 'fund', 'basket', 'retail', 'stocks']
+title: Introduction to ETFs keywords: ['etfs', 'exchange traded funds', 'fund',
-excerpt: "The Introduction to ETFs explains how to use the
+'basket', 'retail', 'stocks'] excerpt: "The Introduction to ETFs explains how to
-menu and provides a brief description of its sub-menus"
+use the menu and provides a brief description of its sub-menus"
-geekdocCollapseSection: true

 ---

-The ETF menu enables you to lookup any ETF (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/ln/" target="_blank">ln</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/ld/" target="_blank">ld</a>) and
+The ETF menu enables you to lookup any ETF
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/ln/" target="_blank">ln</a>
+and
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/ld/" target="_blank">ld</a>)
+and obtain an
-obtain an <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/overview/" target="_blank">overview</a>,
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/overview/" target="_blank">overview</a>,
 <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/holdings/" target="_blank">holdings</a>,
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/weights/" target="_blank">weights</a> and
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/weights/" target="_blank">weights</a>
+and
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/news/" target="_blank">news</a> about the chosen ETF.
-Furthermore, sub-menus reside in this menu that can be used to <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/comparison_analysis/" target="_blank">compare companies</a> within the ETF, discover gainers and losers within <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/disc/" target="_blank">discovery</a> and apply advanced <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/common/ta/" target="_blank">technical indicators</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/forecast/" target="_blank">Forecasting menu</a>.
-Lastly,
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/news/" target="_blank">news</a>
+about the chosen ETF.
+Furthermore, sub-menus reside in this menu that can be
+used to
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/comparison_analysis/" target="_blank">compare
+companies</a> within the ETF, discover gainers and losers within
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/disc/" target="_blank">discovery</a>
+and apply advanced
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/common/ta/" target="_blank">technical
+indicators</a> and
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/forecast/" target="_blank">Forecasting
-it also has the option to export multiple ETFs to Excel with <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/pir/" target="_blank">pir</a>.
+menu</a>.
+Lastly, it also has the option to export multiple ETFs to Excel with
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/pir/" target="_blank">pir</a>.

 ## How to use